-Dan Gilbert is a wealthy native of Detroit and founder and chairman of Quicken Loans, the largest online home lender and third largest retail lender in the United States.
+Dan Gilbert is a wealthy native of Detroit and founder & chairman of Quicken Loans, the largest online home lender and third-largest retail lender in the United States.
 For the past four years he’s been busy buying properties left and right through his real estate investment arm Bedrock Real Estate Services, renovating them and then throwing them back on the market to draw other businesses in the core of Detroit.

 Though nationally he’s still known as the owner of the Cleveland Cavaliers, Dan Gilbert’s reputation of real estate mogul and savior of Detroit has picked up steam in the news media.
 Getting to speak with the man himself these days is like searching for the Holy Grail, but his team at Rock Ventures—the umbrella entity that was formed to provide coordination and guidance for the portfolio of companies—offered some valuable insights into Gilbert’s investments in this once-neglected city.

-The adventure started in 2010, when Dan Gilbert and Jim Ketai started Bedrock Real Estate Services, Rock Ventures’ full service property management firm.
+The adventure started in 2010, when Dan Gilbert and Jim Ketai started Bedrock Real Estate Services, Rock Ventures’ full-service property management firm.
 The reason behind Bedrock was the desire to reinvent Detroit and Michigan’s economy while honoring and restoring many historic landmarks in the city.
-Since January 2011, Bedrock has invested more than $1.3 billion on more than 60 properties—which translate into more than 9 million square feet of commercial real estate located in Detroit’s central business district.
+Since January 2011, Bedrock has invested more than $1.3 billion on more than 60 properties—which translates into more than 9 million square feet of commercial real estate located in Detroit’s central business district.

 Back in 2010, when Quicken Loans moved its headquarters to downtown Detroit, the city was going through a modern-time exodus in terms of workforce, with its talent pool rapidly declining.
 Quicken Loans saw this as an opportunity to play a role in developing a high-tech and innovative urban core where people want to live, work and play.
 The city’s downtown area made the most sense for the business and for its entrepreneurial efforts as it offered the magic combination of density with people, activities, events, collisions and great spaces—which accounts for Quicken Loans’ successful move to Detroit.
 As a result, the 12,500 team members working in downtown Detroit are energized and committed to being a part of the city’s transformation, adding to a wave of more than 100 companies such as Chrysler, Twitter, Shinola and Lowe Campbell Ewald that have moved in this part of the city since 2010.